 WHAT IS MULTI-CLASS? /

-Little Athletics Victoria provides inclusive opportunities for athletes with physical, intellectual, and/or vision impairments.
-Ranging from local Centre competition through to state level championships, Multi-Class athletes have opportunities to participate in each of the 100m, 200m, 400m, long jump, discus, shot put, 4x100m and 4x200m relay events.
+Little Athletics Victoria provides inclusive opportunities for Multi-Class athletes with physical, intellectual, and/or vision impairments.
+Ranging from local Centre competition through to state level championships, Multi-Class athletes have opportunities to participate in each of the 100m, 200m, 400m, 800m, long jump, discus, javelin, shot put, 4x100m and 4x200m relay events.
+Race running is now available also.

-Multi-Class is open to athletes with a physical, intellectual or vision impairment.
 Athletes are required to submit medical reports and meet the minimum impairment criteria in order to compete.
-For more information on eligibility and how to get involved check out the Para-athletics information sheet below.
+For more information on eligibility and how to get involved check out the Australian Athletics Multi-Class Competition Information button below.
+Multi-Class classification is not required for Centre competition, but is for Region, State, and National.

-Note: An athlete may participate in Region and State Competitions with a Provisional Level Classification.
+Note: A Multi-Class athlete may participate in Region and State Competitions with a Provisional Level Classification.

 WHAT OPPORTUNITIES ARE THERE FOR ME AS A MULTI-CLASS ATHLETE? /